 Residential ramps can have a steeper slope, which makes it easier to fit the ramp into an often smaller area, such as a ramp in a garage.
 The maximum slope at home should be 3:12, which is close to 15 degrees.
 However, if you're using the ramp for someone in a wheelchair or scooter, this might be a little too steep for comfort.

-Measure the distance from the high end of the ramp to the ground.
-If the low end of the ramp is not on the ground, measure from the highest point of the ramp to the lowest.
+Measure the height of the ramp from the high end to the ground straight down using a tape measure.
+If the low end of the ramp is not on the ground, measure vertically from the highest point of the ramp to the lowest point of the ramp.
 This is called the rise.

-Divide the length of the ramp by the height.
+Divide the length of the wheelchair ramp by the height.
 This will be the second number in your ratio.
 The first number is always one.
 If the ramp measures 12 feet long and the rise is 2 feet, you would divide 12 by 2 to get 6, and your ratio would be 1 to 6.
 This means that for every foot you go up, you will need 6 feet of ramp to get you there.